RoboOmniSim/Robostudio/README.md

 --output-dir is the path to save the semantic model

---experiemtn_type specific the experiment type
+--experiment_type specific the experiment type

 --output_file is the trajectory file from moveit or omnisim